gpmer/gpm.dart/README.md

 -h, --help    Print this usage information.

 Available commands:
-  add     clone repo into local dir. clean   clean the temp/cache. help    Display help information for gpm. list    display the all repo.
+  add       clone repo into local dir. clean     clean the temp/cache. help      Display help information for gpmx. list      display the all repo. remove    remove a repo. runtime   print the program runtime, useful for submit a issue.

-Run "gpm help <command>" for more information about a command.
+Run "gpmx help <command>" for more information about a command.

 ```